Jameos del Agua

 From the balcony during the tour of the Casa de los Volcanes you can see the Jameo Grande with the Corona in the background.
 We stopped and enjoyed coffee on the upper terrace before wandering through the gift shop and making our exit.
 If you have time I recommend walking around the front of the Jameos del Agua and taking the path down to the coast, if you head to the right towards Punta Mujeres you can normally find windsurfers, kite surfers and surfers enjoying the waves.

-The opening hours are from 10am to 6.30pm but also in the evenings on Tuesday, Friday & Saturday from 7pm to 2am.
-Entry is €10 per adult and €5 per child (aged 7-12) with a 20% discount after 1530 each day.
-Residents are entitled to discounted prices with proof of residencia and ID.
+The opening hours are from 10am to 5.15pm.
+Entry is €20 per adult and €10 per child (aged 7-12) Residents are entitled to discounted prices with proof of residencia and ID.

 Insólita Tour